daraperini/API-para-livros-alurabooks/README.md

 # API for Alura Books

 This project was created during Alura's class *JavaScript: array methods*.
 I received the [Alura Books](https://github.com/daraperini/learning-html-css-alurabooks) inspired layout and used an external API that contains books in stock to add to the page.
-Using array methods I manipulated their price, created filters and products ordering and used JavaScript to manipulate the DOM.
+Using array methods I manipulated their price, created filters and order products and used JavaScript to manipulate the DOM.

 To see the final result, click [here](https://api-para-livros-alurabooks.vercel.app/).